 Projections of precipitation found in a majority of the studies forecast an increase in annual precipitation and in the frequency of large storm events.
 However, there is some evidence presented that the northern portion of the Upper Mississippi Region will experience a slight decrease in annual precipitation.
 Additionally, seasonal deviations from the general projection pattern have been presented, with some studies indicating a potential for a decrease in precipitation in the summer.
-Lastly, despite projected precipitation increases, droughts are also projected to increase in the basin because of increased temperature and evapotranspiration rates.
+Lastly, despite projected precipitation increases, droughts are also projected to increase in the basin as a result of increased temperature and evapotranspiration rates.

-Figure 9 and Figure 10 show projected trends in temperature and precipitation for different emission scenarios.
+Figure 9 and Figure 10 show projected trends in temperature and precipitation for difference emission scenarios.
 Temperature at the project site are projected to increase in all greenhouse emission scenarios and time projections, from 2-4 degrees F for the low emission scenario by Mid-21st Century and from 8-10 degrees for the high emission scenario by Late-21st Century.

-Precipitation projections shown in Figure 11 from the World Climate Research Programs Coupled Model Intercomparison Project (NOAA NCEI) are less conclusive.
+Precipitation projections shown in Figure 11 from this source are less conclusive.
 Precipitation is forecasted to increase in all seasons except summer but the confidence of the results are not strong and, in the case of fall and summer, may not be stronger than the natural variability of the site's climate.
 Increases in spring precipitation and consequently flooding appear to be the most likely scenarios to noticeably trend upward.